Untitled

 Since much of our work is interactive through Discussions, some posts cannot be made up once we are past the assigned posting period.
 If no posts are submitted during any given week, it will constitute an absence from class for that week.
 Missing more than three (3) classes will result in a non-satisfactory grade.
 More than one late arrival or early departure will constitute an absence at my discretion.

-Exceptions: All course work is due on time.
-Make-up work is allowed in the case of family emergencies, illness and/injury, or unavoidable conflicts, and must be completed on a timeline agreed to with me.
-If you have any difficulties regarding attendance or work completion due to the circumstances stated above, please contact me as soon as possible; this will give you the opportunity to stay “on track” with the class.
+All coursework is due on time.
+Make-up work is allowed in the case of family emergencies, illness, and/or injury, and must be completed on a timeline agreed to with me.
+At times personal or family illness may become an issue.
+If you have any difficulties regarding attendance or work completion due to the circumstances stated above, please contact me as soon as possible; this will allow you to stay “on track” with the class.
 It is my primary goal in teaching this course to help students to succeed!

 Missing & Late Work Policy